SAP-samples/cloud-cap-samples-java/README.md

     cds add connectivity
     ```

-5. `cds add helm` will not add configuration required to create a Connectivity Service Instance.
+   Note: `cds add helm` will not add configuration required to create a Connectivity Service Instance.
 This Service Instance should be created by the Kyma Cluster Administrator.
 For more information regarding configuration of Connectivity Instance, please check the [documentation](https://cap.cloud.sap/docs/guides/deployment/deploy-to-kyma#connectivity-service).

 *See also: [API_BUSINESS_PARTNER Remote Service and Spring Profiles](#api_business_partner-remote-service-and-spring-profiles)*